ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-reqs.md

 | Single Sign-On (SSO) site name | `<root_domain>` |
 | Fully qualified ESXi server name | `<host_prefix><n>.<root_domain>`, where `n` is the sequence of the VMware vSphere® ESXi™ server.
 The maximum length is 50 characters. |
 | NetBIOS name | First string of `<root_domain>`.
 The maximum length is 15 characters. |
-{: caption="Table 1.
-Value format for instance and domain names" caption-side="bottom"}
+{: caption="Value format for instance and domain names" caption-side="bottom"}

 After the instance is provisioned, do not modify any values that are set during the instance order.
 Otherwise, the instance might become unusable.
 {: attention}